Mariners stack their record in one-run games as bullpen holds on for win vs. Rangers

 “Believe me we’d love to go out and pound teams 8-2 every night and that would be fun too,” Servais said.
 “For young players, it’s a great experience going through it, learning how to execute, how to work your way through at-bats late in the game, get big hits or make big plays in the field.
 You’re learning every night.
 You’re learning more in those games more than you would in the 8-2 games, so we’ll take them any way we can get them.”

-Seattle has beaten the Rangers in 11 straight games at T-Mobile Park.
-The Mariners (26-27) have won five of their last six games.
-With a win on Sunday, they would sweep the four-game series over Texas and reach .500 again.
-Left-hander Yusei Kikuchi will get the start for Seattle in the finale.
+The Mariners (26-27) have beaten the Rangers in 11 straight games at T-Mobile Park.
+They have won five of their last six games.
+With a win on Sunday, they would sweep the four-game series vs. Texas and reach .500 again.
+Left-hander Yusei Kikuchi will get the start for the Mariners in the finale.

 The Mariners broke a 1-1 tie in the seventh inning and J.P.
-Crawford snapped a 0-for-13 stretch when he hit a towering solo homer into the right field seats on a changeup from Rangers starter Mike Foltynewicz.
+Crawford snapped a 0-for-13 stretch when he hit a towering solo homer into the right-field seats on a changeup from Rangers starter Mike Foltynewicz.

 In a bit of baseball coincidence, Foltynewicz had not allowed a home run in his last 24 1/3 innings.
 And the last person to homer off him before the streak?
 Well, that would be Crawford, who hit his first homer of the season off a changeup from Foltynewicz at Globe Life Field on May 7.